 You must take a class and receive a “Food Service Sanitation Management Certificate” from the health department, which is about 15 hours long and costs at least $100.

 By default, the only requirements for a cottage food operation are a no-fee registration and a certificate.
-However, an individual health department has the option to charge a fee for registration and mandate a home inspection, which may also incur a fee.
+However, an individual health department has the option to charge a fee (up to $25 per year) for registration and mandate a home inspection, which may also incur a fee.

 If you are only making baked goods, you can bypass the above requirements by becoming a home kitchen operation.